 Ever since contemplating moving to Belize, and then once doing so in 2010, I have often heard it referred to as a Third World country.
 Just to clarify, I’m not one of those history buffs or excessively political types, so I only had a notion of what Third World meant.

-But it just seemed to me after living here for almost a year that the term is a misnomer.
+But it just seemed to me after living in Belize for awhile, that the term is a misnomer.
 So I looked up the definition of Third World on Wikipedia, and this is what it said:

 “The term Third World arose during the Cold War to define countries that remained non-aligned with either capitalism and NATO (which along with its allies represented the First World), or communism and the Soviet Union (which along with its allies represented the Second World).
 This definition provided a way of broadly categorizing the nations of the Earth into three groups based on social, political, and economic divisions.”